 The rate at which a horse can progress is determined by the horse and the skill of the rider and at all times the horse’s welfare is paramount.
 It is hugely important to work on the skills of the rider and the rider’s alignment to achieve harmony and connection between them and their horse so it is necessary to work hard on both the riders and horses’ position.
 There is no point working on the horses’ straightness if the rider is sat very crooked!
 The basics can always be improved and every time Kelly teaches or rides she tries to get better quality in the way of going, the freedom of movement and the elasticity of the back.

-Outside clinics: Kelly is available for external clinics with 4 or more lessons at the above rate if distance is under 20 miles.
+Outside clinics: Kelly is available for external clinics with 4 or more lessons at £45 per lesson.